-Damage to your transaxle caused by shifting out of PARK (P) or NEUTRAL (N) with the engine racing isn't covered by your warranty.
+Do not shift out of PARK (P) or NEUTRAL (N) with the engine racing.
+Your transaxle can be damaged by doing this and will not be covered by your warranty.
+Shift your transaxle according to the instructions in this manual.

 DRIVE (D): This position is for normal driving.
 If you need more power for passing, and you're: